CSkylarL/TimiGP/README.md

 # TimiGP

-An `R package` to infer cell functional interactions and clinical values in tumor immune microenvironment through gene pairs.
+An `R package` to infer inter-cell interactions and clinical values in tumor immune microenvironment through gene pairs.

 For more details, please read our manuscript: [TimiGP: inferring inter-cell functional interactions and clinical values in the tumor immune microenvironment through gene pairs.](https://www.biorxiv.org/content/10.1101/2022.11.17.515465v1.full)